-- · Protection of installation-defined resources - · Flexible control of access to protected resources - The ability to store information for other products - A choice of centralized or decentralized control profiles - · Transparency to end users - Exits for installation-written routines that identifies that person's user ID, password, and other information.
+- Protection of installation-defined resources - · Flexible control of access to protected resources - The ability to store information for other products - · A choice of centralized or decentralized control profiles - Transparency to end users - · Exits for installation-written routines

+Your organization can define individuals and groups who use the system that RACF protects.
+A security administrator uses RACF to define a profile for each individual that identifies that person's user ID, password, and other information.
 A group is a collection of individuals who have common needs and requirements.
 For example, a whole department may be defined as one group.
 Your organization can also define what authorities you have, or what authorities a group you belong to has.
 RACF controls what you can do on the system.
 Some individuals have a great degree of authority, while others have little authority.
 The degree of authority you are given is based on what you need to do your job.